 If you have TWRP (or you previously used a custom Android root tool to flash a custom recovery):

-2. Hold the power + volume down buttons (most Android phones) to enter recovery.
-Button combos vary by brand: Samsung uses power + volume up + Bixby/home.
+Power off the phone, then hold power + volume down (most Android phones) to enter recovery.
+Button combos vary: Samsung uses power + volume up + Bixby/home.

 If you have another working Android phone, apps like Vysor or AnyDesk let you view and control your broken phone over Wi-Fi.
 Once you can see the broken phone’s screen on the working device, enabling USB debugging is straightforward.